 It isn't waterproof, though the Pro model is, and it features slim bezels at the top and bottom of the display, along with a fingerprint sensor at the bottom.

-If this is the case, the Mate 20 could ditch the bezel above the display in favour of a small notch within the display itself for the camera, while retaining the bezel below for the fingerprint sensor.
+If this is the case, the Mate 20 could ditch the bezel above the display in favour of a small notch within the display itself for the camera, as many other Android devices have done recently.
+It is not yet clear whether Huawei will opt to retain the bezel below for the fingerprint sensor or whether it will reposition it to the rear.

 The Mate 10 measures 150.5 x 77.8 x 8.2mm and weighs 186g while the Mate 10 Pro measures 154.2 x 74.5 x 7.9mm and weighs 178g.
 The Mate 20 will likely be similar in footprint, even if it features a larger display as rumours have suggested.